wukrit/slack-app-template/README.md

 # slack-app-template

-This is a basic app for working with Slack interactions and the Slack Web API.
-The current implementation posts back "Hello, [your name]!" in response to any interaction.

 Hi there!
 This is the template app for the Donut code challenge.
 In addition to this repo, some other configuration has already happened.

 You will have been invited to a slack workspace.
 A bot has been configured in that workspace, which you will be writing the backend for.